leekevinyg/js-trie/README.md

 * **insert(word : string) : void**

-Inserts an word into the prefix trie
+Inserts a word into the prefix trie

 * **search(word : string) : boolean**